A new study has found that the dangerous combination of weak muscles and abdominal fat can lead to a significant loss of gait speed in older people.

 Another study published in 2017 and based on data from a different epidemiological survey showed that 97.8 per cent of a sample of older people in the city of Sao Paulo were unable to walk fast enough to cross the street while the pedestrian signal was green.

-Called SABE and conducted by the University of Sao Paulo’s School of Public Health (FSP-USP), the study did not analyse the correlations between abdominal fat, weak muscles and gait speed.
+Called SABE and conducted by the University of Sao Paulo’s School of Public Health (FSP-USP), the study did not analyze the correlations between abdominal fat, weak muscles and gait speed.

 The UFSCar researchers noted that an accumulation of abdominal fat activates an intense inflammatory cascade, which consumes muscle mass and reduces strength.